buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 In case of packing a **Builder**, we assume the following premises:

-1. Buildpack authors migrated their `builder.toml` and [remove the stack](https://github.com/buildpacks/pack/issues/1303) concept.
+1. Buildpack authors updated their `builder.toml` to include the new `targets` fields defined in this RFC.
 2. Multi-architecture `build`, `run` images and `buildpacks` are available for baking into the **Builder**.

 A sample `builder.toml` file looks like: